 Our ability to make distributions and achieve our investment objectives depends upon the performance of our advisor in the acquisition, disposition and management of real estate assets, the selection of tenants for our real properties and the determination of any financing arrangements.
-In addition, our success depends to a significant degree upon the continued contributions of certain of the key personnel of Moody National REIT Sponsor, LLC, our sponsor, including Brett C. Moody and Robert W. Engel, each of whom would be difficult to replace.
+In addition, our success depends to a significant degree upon the continued contributions of certain of the key personnel of our sponsor, including Brett C. Moody and Robert W. Engel, each of whom would be difficult to replace.
 We currently do not have key man life insurance on any of these key personnel.
 If our advisor were to lose the benefit of the experience, efforts and abilities of one or more of these individuals, our operating results could suffer.

-We may compete with affiliates of our sponsor, including Moody National REIT I, for opportunities to acquire or sell investments, which may have an adverse impact on our operations.
+We may compete with affiliates of our sponsor for opportunities to acquire or sell investments, which may have an adverse impact on our operations.

-We may compete with affiliates of our sponsor, including Moody National REIT I, which generally invests in hospitality assets, and which has more resources than we do, for opportunities to acquire or sell hospitality properties.
+We may compete with affiliates of our sponsor, including, subject to the pending mergers, Moody I, which generally invests in hospitality assets, and which has more resources than we do, for opportunities to acquire or sell hospitality properties.
 We may also buy or sell hospitality properties at the same time as affiliates of our sponsor.
 In this regard, there is a risk that our sponsor will select for us investments that provide lower returns to us than investments purchased by its affiliates.
 Certain of our affiliates own or manage hospitality properties in geographical areas in which we expect to own hospitality properties.
 As a result of our potential competition with affiliates of our sponsor, certain investment opportunities that would otherwise be available to us may not in fact be available.
-This competition may also result in conflicts of interest that are not resolved in our favor.
+This competition may also result in conflicts of interest that are not resolved in our favor

-The time and resources that affiliates of our sponsor, or Moody National affiliates devote to us may be diverted, and we may face additional competition due to the fact that Moody National affiliates are not prohibited from raising money for, or managing, another entity that makes the same types of investments that we target.
+The time and resources that affiliates of our sponsor, devote to us may be diverted, and we may face additional competition due to the fact that affiliates of our sponsor are not prohibited from raising money for, or managing, another entity that makes the same types of investments that we target.

-Moody National affiliates are not prohibited from raising money for, or managing, another investment entity that makes the same types of investments as those we target.
-For example, our advisor's management team has successfully completed approximately 46 fully subscribed private placements in real estate programs of multiple property types with over 1,308 investors across the United States, and, in addition, our advisor's management team also advises Moody National REIT I, which has primarily invested in hospitality assets.
+Affiliates of our sponsor are not prohibited from raising money for, or managing, another investment entity that makes the same types of investments as those we target.
+For example, our advisor's management team has successfully completed approximately 46 fully subscribed private placements in real estate programs of multiple property types with over 1,308 investors across the United States, and, in addition, our advisor's management team also advises Moody I which has primarily invested in hospitality assets.
 As a result, the time and resources they could devote to us may be diverted to other investment activities.
-Additionally, some of our directors and officers serve as directors and officers of investment entities sponsored by our sponsor and its affiliates, including Moody National REIT I. Since these professionals engage in and will continue to engage in other business activities on behalf of themselves and others, these professionals will face conflicts of interest in allocating their time among us, our advisor, and its affiliates and other business activities in which they are involved.
+Additionally, some of our directors and officers serve as directors and officers of investment entities sponsored by our sponsor and its affiliates, including Moody I. Since these professionals engage in and will continue to engage in other business activities on behalf of themselves and others, these professionals will face conflicts of interest in allocating their time among us, our advisor, and its affiliates and other business activities in which they are involved.
 This could result in actions that are more favorable to other affiliates of our advisor than us.